UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 with a test for whatMajor like this one.

 -   This test case sets up the variable students as a list of students.
--   Then it calls whatMajor with
+-   Then it calls whatMajor with:
     -   "FRED" as the first parameter
     -   students as the second parameter
 -   It asserts that the result should be "HISTORY"